yucodev/archie_bot/README.md

 ### Which file sould be use?
 archie-official.py
 ### Tips
 Never show the token in GitHub.
-Hide it using an external config.py file that contains the token, and hide it with a .gitignore file.
+Use an external config.py file that contains the token, and hide it with a .gitignore file.